klasharr/Raspberry-Pi/motion_detection/README.md

 ## Electronics and power

-To come, but power is off a standard phone power bank.
+I'll more details here especially on the PIR set up. 'm powering it from a standard phone power bank.
+A bit overkill but this is all I have right now.

 ![motion detector](https://github.com/klasharr/Raspberry-Pi/blob/master/motion_detection/IMG_20200302_065934654.png)